-Case 2: Commercial Truck Costs
+6.5 Case 2: Commercial Truck Costs

-Many shippers and trucking companies struggle in the spring with the state, county, and city restrictions.
+Many shippers and trucking companies struggle in the spring with state, county, and city restrictions.
 The problem is that imposing load restrictions results in economic losses for business.
-And, a perfect example is trucking oil from the oilfields of western North Dakota.
+A perfect example is trucking oil from the oilfields of western North Dakota.